Here’s a question from Kevin:

 - Hit the Excel button.

-Note: Alternatively make a right click on your table, query or report, then select Export and choose Excel.
+Note: Alternatively make a right click on your table, query or report, then select the Export option and choose Excel.

 - The Export wizard will pop up